 SKAdNetwork transmits app attribution data to the advertising network on the advertising campaign level.
 Let’s have a look at the following simplified example:

 You are running some ads for your app on Instagram.
 Instagram is registered with SKAdNetwork as an advertising platform.
 When a user clicks on the ad, Instagram sends this data to SKAdNetwork.
 Once a user launches the app, Apple’s SKAdNetwork registers that the user installed the app.
-Apple’s SKAdNetwork makes a postback to Instagram that the advertising campaign resulted in an install.
-There is no data on specific user shared, just the fact that a particular advertising campaign led to an install.
+Apple’s SKAdNetwork posted to Instagram that the advertising campaign resulted in an installation.
+There is no data on specific users shared; it is just that a particular advertising campaign led to an installation.

 What are the limitations of SKAdNetwork compared to matching users based on the IDFA?

-The information that is available through SKAdNetwork is minimal.
-And there are many limitations on how the data is reported.
+The information available through SKAdNetwork is minimal, and the data reporting process is limited.

 The most important limitations are: